gpuweb/gpuweb/design/ErrorHandling.md

  - For object creation, the call produces an invalid object.
  - For `WebGPUCommandEncoder` method, the `WebGPUCommandEncoder.finishEncoding` method will return an invalid object.
-   (This is like any other object creation except that `WebGPUCommandEncoder` a builder object.)
+   (This is like any other object creation: a `WebGPUCommandDecoder` is created from a `WebGPUCommandEncoder` builder object.)
- - For other WebGPU calls, the call is a no-op, and an error is logged to the error log.
+ - For other WebGPU calls, the call is a no-op.

+In each case, an error is logged to the error log.

-Effectively this puts every WebGPU object type in the "Maybe Monad".
+Error propagation effectively wraps every WebGPU object type in the "Maybe Monad".

 ## *Recovery*: Recoverable Errors